Commerson's dolphin: Conservation

 The IUCN lists Commerson's dolphin as Least Concern in its Red List of Threatened Species.
 The proximity of the dolphin to the shore makes accidental killing in gillnets a common occurrence.
 The dolphin was killed for use as crab bait by some Argentinian and Chilean fishermen in the 1970s and 1980s, but this practice has since been curtailed.

-The Commerson's dolphin population of South America is listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
-It is listed on Appendix II as it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.
+The Commerson's dolphin population of South America is listed in Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
+This is because it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.

 Captivity

 These dolphins have been known to be displayed in a few aquariums.